HackLab-Almeria/hacklabalmeria-telegrambot/README.md

 * **lxml==3.6.1**
 * **pytz==2016.6.1**

-You can install them manually with `pip` or by using `pip install -r requirements.txt`.
+You can install them manually with `pip` or by using `sudo -H pip install -r requirements.txt`.

 ## Usage: